 - 1. Clinical site and preceptor identified by faculty. - 2.
 Faculty check ProjectConcert to ensure we have a current contract.
-If it is not in ProjectConcert, the faculty will ask the Clinical Placement Coordinator to check for a current contract. - 3.
-Faculty contacts the preceptor to discuss if they can take a student for the specific semester. - 4.
+If it is not in ProjectConcert, the faculty will request that the Clinical Placement Coordinator verify the presence of a current contract. - 3.
+The faculty contacts the preceptor to discuss whether they can take a student for the specific semester. - 4.
 If you have a specific request for a clinical site and preceptor, we are happy to consider it. - a.
 You must send in the CV, license, and certification of the preceptor to the Faculty and the Clinical Placement Coordinator. - b.
 The Clinical Placement Coordinator will check for a current contract. - c.
 If there is no current contract with the facility, it may take 6 to 12 months to establish one. - 5.
 If we have a current contract and the preceptor agrees, the faculty will notify the Clinical Placement Coordinator, who will start the onboarding process for each student. - a.
 Every clinical site has a different onboarding process.